AriaSalvatrice/AriaModules/README.md

 Those modules will work with any 1.x version of VCV Rack, on Linux, Windows, and OS X.

-They are part of VCV's online library: by [subscribing to my plugin](https://library.vcvrack.com/AriaSalvatrice/), you will receive every stable update a few days after it's released, including every new module.
-Installing my modules from the VCV library is the recommended way.
+They are currently part of VCV's online library: by [subscribing to my plugin](https://library.vcvrack.com/AriaSalvatrice/), you will receive every stable update a few days after it's released, including every new module.
+You can also [build this plugin yourself](https://vcvrack.com/manual/Building#building-rack-plugins).
+If you build my plugin locally, you have to `make dep` before you `make dist`.

 The only downloads you will find on Github are [automatic development builds](https://github.com/AriaSalvatrice/AriaVCVModules/releases/tag/AzureCI), which are never guaranteed to work properly.

-These modules will be made compatible with VCV Rack 2.0 and VCV for DAWs once they are available.

-Compatibility with forks and ports of VCV Rack to other platforms will be attempted on a best effort basis.
 The [Sonaremin](https://github.com/hexdump0815/sonaremin) project for Raspberry Pi bundles my modules in its distribution.
-[miRack](https://mirack.app/modules/) support will probably never happen, as its API is not compatible with VCV 1.x's.

-You can do things the hard way and [build this plugin yourself](https://vcvrack.com/manual/Building#building-rack-plugins) if you have a good reason to do so, for example, if you hate yourself, or if you enjoy building random C++ projects off github as a hobby.
-If you build my plugin locally, you have to `make dep` before you `make dist`.